-Seven pollutants currently have NAAQS: ozone (O_3) , carbon monoxide (CO), sulfur dioxide (SO_2) , nitrogen dioxide (NO_2) , particulate matter less than 10 microns (PM{10}) , particulate matter less than 2.5 microns $(PM{2.5})$ and lead (Pb).
+Seven pollutants currently have NAAQS: ozone (O3), carbon monoxide (CO), sulfur dioxide (SO2), nitrogen dioxide (NO2), particulate matter less than 10 microns (PM10), particulate matter less than 2.5 microns (PM{2.5}) and lead (Pb).
 These are commonly called the "criteria" pollutants.
 When air quality does not meet the NAAQS, the area is said to be in "nonattainment" with the NAAQS.

 This report covers Delaware's air quality status and trends for the criteria pollutants and some non-criteria pollutants.
-Non-criteria pollutants are substances that do not have standard criteria for ambient concentrations.
-These include acid precipitation and air toxics.
+Non-criteria pollutants are substances that do not have standard criteria for ambient concentrations, such as air toxics.

 This document also contains material specifying the sources of air pollution and actual inventory data detailing information related to the compounds responsible for ozone and PM{2.5} formation.
-Accompanying these data is information concerning in-use emission control measures as well as a new section on climate change.
+Accompanying these data is information concerning in-use emission control measures as well as a section on climate change.
 Technical details regarding monitoring activities and emission inventories, along with references and sources of more information, are included in the appendices.